open-telemetry/opentelemetry.io/content/en/blog/2022/jaeger-native-otlp/index.md

 A
 [draft PR has been created in the specification](https://github.com/open-telemetry/opentelemetry-specification/pull/2858) to support this deprecation.
-If would like to contribute and provide feedback, please visit the above link and add some comments.
+If would like to contribute and provide feedback, visit the link above and add some comments.
 We want to hear from you.